anujyadav2244/CricInnings-Local-Cricket-Scoring-Web-App/README.md

-# Cricbook – Local Cricket Scoring Web App (Backend API Documentation)
+# Cricbook Backend – Local Cricket Scoring Web App

-Cricbook is a web application designed to help users manage local cricket tournaments efficiently.
-It allows admins to create leagues, add teams and players, manage matches, update scores in real-time, and provide ball-by-ball commentary.
+The backend service for **Cricbook**, built using **Spring Boot**.
+It manages leagues, teams, players, matches, scores, and ball-by-ball commentary.
+Provides REST APIs for the React frontend and uses MongoDB Atlas for data storage.

 ---

 ## Features

-### Tournament & Team Management
-- Create leagues and tournaments.
-- Add and manage teams.
+- JWT-based authentication and email verification.
-- Add players with roles and assign batting orders.

-### Match Management
-- Set up matches with overs, squads, and teams.
+- CRUD operations for leagues, teams, players, and matches.
-- Real-time score updates (runs, wickets, overs, player stats).
+- Real-time score updates.
-- Ball-by-ball commentary support.
+- Ball-by-ball commentary.

-### Admin Dashboard
-- View ongoing matches.
-- Update scores and commentary instantly.
-- Manage tournament schedules and teams.

-### Security & Authentication
-- JWT-based authentication.
-- Email verification during signup.
 - Role-based access for admins.

 ---